Dangerous Woman: Background and conception

-On August 25, 2014, Grande released her second studio album My Everything, it debuted at number one on the Billboard 200 and it sold 169,000 copies in its first week.
-Months after its release, Grande revealed that her third studio album could be titled Moonlight making reference to the title in her Twitter account.
-Following the rumors about the album's release date, Grande officially announced the lead single of Moonlight called "Focus" during her September 15, 2015 appearance on The Tonight Show Starring Jimmy Fallon.
-"Focus" was released digitally on October 30, 2015.
-The song debuted and peaked at number seven on the Billboard Hot 100, selling 113,000 copies in its first week in the United States.
-(Note: Although originally intended to be the lead single, "Focus" was not included on the standard or deluxe editions of Dangerous Woman.
-However, it was included as a bonus track on the Japanese edition of the album.
-The song was certified platinum by the RIAA and had sold 425,000 copies in the US as of May 2016.)
-In interview to U.K station KISS the singer said the song was something of an outlier on the album.
-"That's why I put 'Focus' first, because it's the only one that sort of sounds like that."
-She also stated the station: "I'm excited for the next couple of months to not only finish [Moonlight] but to have actual undivided time where I can really just focus on the music."
+On August 25, 2014, Grande released her second studio album, My Everything, which debuted at number one on the US Billboard 200 and sold 169,000 copies in its first week.
+Months after its release, she revealed that her third studio album could be titled Moonlight, making reference to the title on her Twitter account.
+Following rumors about the album's release date, Grande announced the lead single of Moonlight, called "Focus", (Note: Although originally intended to be the lead single, "Focus" was not included on the standard or deluxe editions of Dangerous Woman.
+However, it was included as a bonus track on the Japanese edition of the album.) during her appearance on The Tonight Show Starring Jimmy Fallon on September 15, 2015.
+The song was released digitally on October 30; it debuted and peaked at number seven on the US Billboard Hot 100, selling 113,000 copies in its first week.
+The song was certified platinum by the Recording Industry Association of America (RIAA), and had sold 425,000 copies as of May 2016.
+In an interview to UK station KISS-FM, Grande described the song as stylistically distinct from the rest of the album, stating that it was "the only one that sort of sounds like that".
+She also expressed excitement about dedicating uninterrupted time to completing Moonlight and focusing on its music.

+A really long time ago I was convinced that it was going to be called Moonlight because its [sic] one of my favorite songs that we did for the album.
+And now, as we're wrapping things up, of course I've been writing and singing, we're at the final stretch... now there's this other song that has thrown me for a whirlwind and I love it so much, it's changed everything."